Azure-for-Startups/Content/Instructional-guides-and-code-packets/Azure-Service-Fabric/README.md

 <img src="media/image21.png" width="483" height="234" />

 -   Be patient.
 Deployment can take more than 10 minutes to complete.
-See the progress in the Output Window and wait for “Successfully deployed template”
+See the progress in the Output Window and wait for "Successfully deployed template"

--   Scroll output window up and locate OutputsString, then it’s parameter below named as “managementEndpoint”.
+-   Scroll output window up and locate OutputsString, then it's parameter below named as "managementEndpoint".

 <img src="media/image22.png" width="436" height="145" />